-The Sprott School of Business offers multiple courses that Innovation Hub students can enroll in to receive academic credit towards their degree in any Carleton University program.
-Each course offers practical experience through placement on a real-world client project, designing and delivering a solution, as part of a multi-disciplinary student team.
+The Sprott School of Business offers multiple courses that Innovation Hub students can enroll in to receive academic credit toward their degree in any Carleton University program.
+Each course offers a practical experience through placement on a real-world client project, designing and delivering a solution, as part of a multi-disciplinary student team.
 Students will deliver solutions to either for-profit, government, or social-impact focused organizations.

 These courses are designed to engage students from all faculties across campus, helping them to learn to understand client needs and design and implement solutions to meet those requirements, leveraging remote-work best practices and gaining vital communication, collaboration, project management and digital literacy skills essential to their career success.

 Are you ready to put your knowledge into action through hands-on learning and leadership opportunities?

 Sprott School of Business courses available to Innovation Hub participants include:

 Undergraduate Practicum in Project Delivery I

 |Students enrolled in BUSI 3800i are usually members of an experiential learning project team in an entry-level role.
 Register in BUSI 3800i to be eligible to participate.
 Both group work and a written reflection will be evaluated in determining the final course grade.|

 Undergraduate Practicum in Project Delivery II

 |Students enrolled in BUSI 4800 are normally members of an experiential learning project team in a leadership role.
 They may also be able to take on an individual project.
 Register in BUSI 4800i to be eligible to participate.
 Both group work and a written reflection will be evaluated in determining the final course grade.|